usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - The claimant transfers a secret received by the out-of-band device via the secondary channel to the verifier using the primary channel.
 For example, the claimant may receive the secret on their mobile device and type it (typically a 6-digit code) into their authentication session.<br><br>

 - The claimant transfers a secret received via the primary channel to the out-of-band device for transmission to the verifier via the secondary channel.
-For example, the claimant may view the secret on their authentication session and either type it into an app on their mobile device or use a technology such as a barcode or QR code to affect the transfer.<br><br>
+For example, the claimant may view the secret on their authentication session and either type it into an app on their mobile device or use a technology such as a barcode or QR code to effect the transfer.<br><br>

 - The claimant compares secrets received from the primary channel and the secondary channel and confirms the authentication via the secondary channel.<br><br>